mietek/haskell-on-heroku/README.md

 - Start with the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to learn how to develop a simple Haskell web app and deploy it to Heroku.

+- Read the [Halcyon tutorial](https://halcyon.sh/tutorial/) to learn more about developing Haskell apps using Halcyon.

-- See the [Haskell on Heroku reference](https://haskellonheroku.com/reference/) for a complete list of available commands and optinos.
+- See the [Haskell on Heroku reference](https://haskellonheroku.com/reference/) for a list of buildpack-specific options.

+- Look for additional options in the [Halcyon reference](https://halcyon.sh/reference/).

 #### Internals